q3769/semver-maven-plugin/README.md

 2. If the current POM version is newer, no change will be made and the current POM version is the merge result.
-   Otherwise, if the given version to merge is newer, then to form the merge result, the given version is to be incremented on the **intended change category of the current POM version** - major, minor, or patch.
+   Otherwise, if the given version to merge is newer, then to form the merge result, the given version is to be incremented on the **last incremented normal version of the current POM version** - `major`, `minor`, or `patch`.

-3. The current POM version's pre-release and build metadata labels, if any exist, always stay and serve as the final merged version's labels.
+4. The current POM version's pre-release and build metadata labels, if any exist, always stay and serve as the final merged version's labels.

 In this case, the given version `1.3.10-HOTFIX` is newer, so it is to be incremented to form the merge result.
-The intended change category of the current POM version `1.2.0-SNAPSHOT+chi.1` is `minor`, so the given version `1.3.10-HOTFIX` is incremented on its own `minor` category, resulting in `1.4.0` per SemVer spec.
-(Note that the given version `1.3.10-HOTFIX`'s intended change category is `patch` but that does not matter per the merge rules, anyway.)
-Lastly, the current POM version's labels (in this case `SNAPSHOT` and `chi.1`), if any exist, always stay as they are.
+The last incremented normal version of the current POM version `1.2.0-SNAPSHOT+chi.1` is `minor`, so the given version `1.3.10-HOTFIX` is incremented on its own `minor` version number, resulting in `1.4.0` per SemVer spec.
+(Note that the given version `1.3.10-HOTFIX`'s last incremented normal version is `patch` but that anyway does not matter per the merge rules here.)
+Then, the current POM version's labels (in this case `SNAPSHOT` and `chi.1`), if any exist, always stay as they are.
 Thus, for the final merged version, we have `1.4.0-SNAPSHOT+chi.1`.

 Assuming now is 1PM on Jan 31, 2021, then: